Increase Productivity with Long-Term Virtual Assistants

 • Performance management and quality control are time-consuming and can slow across time zones.

-• IT and personal security risks from people working on personal computers, public networks, with access to sensitive information.
+• There are IT and personal security risks associated with people working on personal computers or public networks and having access to sensitive information.

 Recommended Reading: 5 Myths About Virtual Assistants Busted